Background pattern

 • St. John's Wort (herb used to treat depression),

-• isavuconazole or voriconazole (antifungal medications),
+• isavuconazole or voriconazole (antifungal medicines),

-• cobicistat, nelfinavir, or rilpivirine (used to treat HIV infection),
+• cobicistat, nelfinavir or rilpivirine (used to treat HIV infection),

 • delamanid (used to treat tuberculosis),